Middle Tennessee Scheduled Lane Closures

 Drain Cleaning

-- MM 52 – 58, Nightly 8 p.m. – 5 a.m., (Excl.
-Holiday Restrictions), WB and EB lanes.
+- MM 52 – 58, Nightly 8 p.m. – 5 a.m., WB and EB lanes.
+There will be alternating lane closures for drain cleaning.
+One lane will remain open at all times.

+- MM 49, Nightly 8 p.m. – 5 a.m., WB and EB lanes.
 There will be alternating lane closures for drain cleaning.
 One lane will remain open at all times.

 DAVIDSON COUNTY I-440